Catheyexcel/LITA-Capstone-Project/README.md

  By conducting further analysis and taking appropriate actions based on the insights gained, the company can optimize its sales and marketing strategies to achieve even greater success in the future.

-- **Overall:**
-The company has a significant number of customers and generates substantial revenue.
-However, the high number of canceled subscriptions suggests that there may be issues with customer retention.
-Further analysis is needed to understand the reasons for cancellations and to improve customer retention strategies.